cmcverry/prompt-gatherer/README.md

 With a Python3 interpreter and pip installed on your system, in your terminal navigate to the directory containing this program.
 1. Execute 'pip install -r requirements.txt' to install dependencies.
-2. Copy your OpenAI Secret API Key to a local txt file called 'api-key.txt'
+2. Copy your OpenAI Secret API Key to a local JSON file called 'api-key.json'
 3. Execute 'Python ./prompt_gatherer.py' to run the program.
 4. (optional) Including a '-HT' tag in CLI execution will generate corresponding hashtags for each discussion prompt.